Star Wars – The Cultural Phenomena 40 Years Later

 Star Wars still. ©1977 Lucasfilm Ltd.

 Consistently remaining in Pop culture, Star Wars has been referenced and adapted in various different formats.
 In the world of spoof comedy, 1987’s Spaceballs, co-written and directed by Mel Brooks stands out boldly.
-Although, it was not a direct spoof of Star Wars, even though it did incorporated a ton of elements from that film into its jokes and characters.
+Although, it was not a direct spoof of Star Wars, even though it did incorporate a ton of elements from that film into its jokes and characters.
 In 2007, Seth Green’s 15-minute claymation show, Robot Chicken, parodied Star Wars with a set of jokes that revolved around the film.
 In fact, Robot Chicken: Star Wars would become so popular that two more specials spawned out of it.
 In the same vein, also in 2007, Family Guy also had an opportunity to parody the film, this time it would be a more faithful adaptation.
-The hilarious episode, Blue Harvest, revolved around Peter telling and acting out scenes from A New Hope, while the cast would act out the flash backs.
+The hilarious episode, Blue Harvest, revolved around Peter telling and acting out scenes from A New Hope, while the cast would act out the flashbacks.

 One could go on for days with trivia or facts surrounding Star Wars.
 This story, a space opera, an undisputed cultural phenomenon called Star Wars is the product of one man’s love for storytelling.
 It is something that will be spoken about hundreds years from now and all began forty years ago thanks to George Lucas.